Terry Hart

-Terry Jonathan "T.J."
-Hart (born October 27, 1946) is an American mechanical and electrical engineer, a retired United States Air Force lieutenant colonel and pilot, and former NASA astronaut.
+Terry Jonathan "T. J." Hart (born October 27, 1946) is an American mechanical and electrical engineer, a retired United States Air Force lieutenant colonel and pilot, and former NASA astronaut.
 Hart served as a mission specialist on the STS-41-C mission, where tasks included operation of the shuttle Remote Manipulator System (RMS) arm to deploy the Long Duration Exposure Facility (LDEF) and Solar Max satellite.

-Education
+Early life and education

 Hart was born on October 27, 1946, in Pittsburgh, Pennsylvania.
 He graduated from Mt.
 Lebanon High School in Mt.
 Lebanon, Pennsylvania, in 1964.
 He received a Bachelor of Science degree in mechanical engineering from Lehigh University in 1968, a Master of Science degree in mechanical engineering from the Massachusetts Institute of Technology in 1969, and a Master of Science degree in electrical engineering from Rutgers University in 1978.

 He was awarded an honorary doctorate of engineering from Lehigh University in 1988.